bazelbuild/bazel/site/docs/skylark/spec.md

 This document was derived from the [description of the Go implementation](https://github.com/google/skylark/blob/master/doc/spec.md) of Skylark.
-It was was influenced by the Python specification, Copyright 1990&ndash;2017, Python Software Foundation, and the Go specification, Copyright 2009&ndash;2017, The Go Authors.
+It was influenced by the Python specification, Copyright 1990&ndash;2017, Python Software Foundation, and the Go specification, Copyright 2009&ndash;2017, The Go Authors.
 It is now maintained by the Bazel team.